MP Estate Planning UK

 Can a trust be used to run a business in the UK?

-What are the benefits of using a trust to run a business?
+What are the benefits of using a trust to hold business assets?

-What types of businesses can be run by a trust?
+What types of businesses can benefit from a trust?

-How do I set up a trust to run a business?
+How do I set up a trust to hold business assets?

 What are the tax implications of using a trust for business?